kor-ui/kor-docs/src/assets/docs/components/grid/index.md

 ## Columns (Optional)

-By default, a grid contains 12 columns which can be assigned to its' child elements.
+By default, a grid contains 12 columns which can be assigned to its child elements.
 For example, a child element that has 6 columns assigned will occupy 50% of the grid's width.

 In specific use cases where more or less than 12 columns are required, a custom number of columns can be defined as well.